-How Is Pressure Field Extension Measured?
+What Is Pressure Field Extension?

 Let’s say our suction point is in the mechanical room on one side of your basement.
 We want to be certain that we are reaching, and mitigating, the bedrooms on the other side of the basement where your kids might sleep.
 We do this by measuring the pressure field extension.
 In other words, how far the suction created by the radon system reaches under your home.

 First, we’ll drill several diagnostic test holes through your basement floor and into the soil below.
 These test holes will be in different areas of your basement, so we can determine if the radon system will mitigate those areas or if we’ll need additional suction points to do so.
 Second, we’ll attach a micromanometer (pressure gauge) to the test holes and record our baseline readings before applying any suction.

 You’ll notice that the reading on the micromanometer shown below, is a positive number.
 This means that radon is being drawn into the home and is the whole reason there is a radon problem to begin with.
 Basements suck, literally!
 They naturally draw radon laden, soil gas into your home.
 We need to make these positive numbers negative and we do that by creating suction (negative pressure) under your home.

 The tubing from the test holes is brought to one central location so the micromanometer readings can be seen at the same time.